 L.L.
-Lee Scouting Museum: Camp Carpenter is home to one of the finest displays of Scouting memorabilia in the world!
+Lee Scouting Museum: Camp Carpenter is home to one of the world's finest displays of Scouting memorabilia!
 The museum was founded in 1969 and is owned and operated by the Daniel Webster Council.
-During free time the pack or den will receive a guided tour of the museum.
-The museum does have a small gift shop.
+During free time the pack or den will receive a guided tour of the museum. \\The museum does have a small gift shop.